- Why switch to a whole foods plant-based diet?

 Most foods on the Standard American Diet (S.A.D.), meat, dairy, and white bread, are 1000 to 2400 calories per pound!
 We would need to eat about 6000 to 8000 calories per day to eat the three to five pounds of food a day we naturally want to eat and feel full.
 No wonder people feel hungry all the time when they diet on SAD food!

 Many plant foods are under 500 calories per pound so as long as you eat the right foods you can be satisfied at every meal while still eating a low-calorie diet of around 1500 to 3000 calories per day depending on your height.

 When you eat most of your calories from low-calorie, high-fiber plants you don’t have to count calories or limit yourself.
 Your metabolism will gradually normalize because plants take energy to digest.
 Your metabolism will heal naturally.

-4. Don’t fear the right kinds of Carbs
+The third secret: don’t fear the right kinds of Carbs

 We have been taught that all “carbs” are bad for us.
 But refined carbohydrates found in processed foods are much different from whole plant foods.
 A Hostess Twinkie is much different than a sweet potato, which is rich in fiber and nutrients, with the skin still on it

 Yes, they’re both carbohydrate-rich foods.
 That’s the only thing similar about a processed carb and a whole-food carbohydrate, the basic chemical makeup.
 A twinkie has had all the phytonutrients, and fiber removed.
 All that is left in a twinkie is processed sugar and fat and chemicals.

 Starch is the foundation for the healthiest human diet according to long-term studies.
 We have been misled to fear all carbs when we should be concerned only with refined carbohydrates which are indeed poison to all living beings!